As is often the case, government grant money does not flow directly to individuals.

 Roof Repair

-Low-income New York State residents can sometimes utilize free home improvement grants to repair or replace roofing structures: shingles, flashing, underlayment, framing, and rafters.
+Low-income New York State residents can sometimes use free home improvement grants to repair or replace roofing structures, such as shingles, flashing, underlayment, framing, and rafters.

-Free roof replacement grants are more challenging to find because of the expense of the project and the lack of measurable energy-efficiency gains.
+Government programs supporting roof replacement are more challenging to find because the projects are expensive and do not yield measurable energy-efficiency gains.

 However, leaky roofs can cause water damage, leading to dangerous mold, a health and safety hazard, especially for people with asthma and seniors needing oxygen to breathe.